 “You can buy attention [advertising].
-You can beg for attention from the media [PR] or you can bug people one at a time to get attention (sales).
+You can beg for attention from the media [PR], or you can bug people one at a time to get attention (sales).
 Or you can earn attention by creating something interesting and valuable and then publishing it online for free.” –David Meerman Scott, Best-Selling Author & Speaker

-The reply came back, "oh-no that won't do; we are having a spoon brought to you now" I shared this exchange with Mrs. Cuvee, who could see me laughing as the conversation via Social Media ensued and she marveled at what was transpiring over a spoon.
-A few moments later, an elderly woman, tapped me on the shoulder and said, "Are you Bill?" why yes I replied and she said, "Here’s your spoon."
+The reply came back, "oh-no that won't do; we are having a spoon brought to you now" I shared this exchange with Mrs. Cuvee, who could see me laughing while the conversation via Social Media ensued and she marveled at what was transpiring over a spoon.
+A few moments later, an elderly woman, tapped me on the shoulder and said, "Are you Bill?" why yes I replied, and she said, "Here’s your spoon."
 I said, "thank you very much" and as she walked away, I looked at my wife and started to laugh so hard, I could not believe what had just happened, moments later I was stirring my coffee with that spoon.

-That folks, is a small demonstration about the potential power of social media and how it can be wielded for good in the right hands.
-If I, as a garden-variety wine blogger with modest following can leverage that kind of service for a simple thing like a spoon, hand delivered to my table, then imagine what a business could do with a dedicated Social Media presence.
+This episode is a small demonstration of the potential power of social media and how it can be wielded for good in the right hands.
+If I, as a garden-variety wine blogger with a modest following can leverage that kind of service for a simple thing like a spoon, hand delivered to my table, then imagine what a business could do with a dedicated Social Media presence.
 That said, building your brand in the twenty-first century through social media channels is not and should not be an option, it's a deal breaker to go without it.

-The power to change and shapes folks minds is not being done these days through slick marketing campaigns, girls in bikinis holding puppies, or fast talking spokes-holes.
-Oh no my friends, if you want to swing the power of direct marketing [known as Social Media] to the masses, you had better get on the social media band wagon before it leaves you in the dust.
-Many folks today question the value of social media and its impact upon the bottom line.
-Is it really driving customer to buy the products being talked about, these are fair points to make, but I think when it comes to wine it's entirely different story.
+The power to change and shapes folks minds are not being accomplished these days through slick marketing campaigns, girls in bikinis holding puppies or fast-talking spokes-holes.
+Oh no my friends, if you want to swing the power of direct marketing [known as Social Media] to the masses, you had better get on the social media bandwagon before it leaves you in the dust.
+Many folks today question the value of social media and its impact on the bottom line.
+Is it driving the consumer to buy the products being discussed, these are fair points to make, but I think when it comes to wine it's entirely different story.

 1. Give the people want they want, engage, meet them where they are in Technology Land and like the Marines say, adapt, change and overcome.

 2. Reward your customer’s eagerness to share your wine with their friends, incentivize their efforts and reap the rewards.
 [The "how" is up to you]